Osman I: Sources about Osman's early life

 The exact date of Osman's birth is unknown, and very little is known about his early life and origins due to the scarcity of sources and the many myths and legends which came to be told about him by the Ottomans in later centuries.
 The reason for the lack of information available about this stage of Osman's life is due to the fact that the oldest-known source about this time period was written about a hundred years after Osman's death.
 Among these sources are: Destan-ı Tevarih-i Al-i Osman (The Oral history of the Ottomans), written in the 14th century by the Ottoman poet and court physician Tâceddîn İbrâhîm bin Hızîr better known as Ahmedî (1334–1413), Behcetü't-Tevârîh (The Joy of histories) by Şükrullah (d.
 1464), and Tevarih-i Âl-i Osman (History of the Ottomans) by Derviş Ahmed Âşıkî, known as Âşıkpaşazâde (1400–1484).
 Additionally, these remaining sources are not the originals, but rather copies, or copies of the copies that were rewritten over the years, leading to a probable loss or altering in the information.
 In fact, it is accepted that Ottoman, European, and Byzantine sources are not very reliable when considering the origins of Osman and his clan.
 On one hand, the oldest known records originally written by the Ottomans all date back to the period that followed the conquest of Constantinople (1453 CE).
 On the other hand, none of the Byzantine historians did refer in their writings to the origin of the Ottomans.
 As for European historians, these Turkic Muslim peoples were outside of their interest.
 However, that changed after a century of this period, when the Ottomans began to pose a threat to Europe.

 Birth

 Some sources indicate that Osman was born on 13 February 1258, the exact same day the Mongol hordes invaded Baghdad, killing its inhabitants and ravaging its landmarks.
 He was most likely born around the middle of the thirteenth century, possibly in 1254/5, the date given by the sixteenth-century Ottoman historian Kemalpaşazade.
-The few available sources agree that he was born in the town of Söğüt, which his father Ertuğrul took as the capital of his emirate.
+The few available sources agree that he was born in the town of Söğüt, which his father Ertuğrul took as the capital of his beylik.